renpy/renpy/sphinx/source/screens.rst

 Has Statement
 =============

-The has statment allows you to specify a container to use, instead of fixed, for statements that take only one child.
+The has statement allows you to specify a container to use, instead of fixed, for statements that take only one child.
 The has statement may only be used inside a statement that takes one child.
 The keyword ``has`` is followed (on the same line) by another statement, which